utdata/icj-class/austin-final/austin-final.md

 ### Tour dates table

-Another option is to make a [responsive table](https://www.w3schools.com/bootstrap/bootstrap_tables.asp) or a [data table](https://datatables.net/) of Queen's 2020 tour dates.
+Another extra credit option is to make a [responsive table](https://www.w3schools.com/bootstrap/bootstrap_tables.asp) or a [data table](https://datatables.net/) of fun things to do in the city.

-- Save the file [tour.json](tour.json?raw=true) into your `src/njk/data/` folder and restart gulp so the data is available.
+- Save the file [austinactivities.json](austinactivities.json?raw=true) into your `src/njk/data/` folder and restart gulp so the data is available.
-- Use this data to make a table with Queen's 2020 tour dates, cities and venues.
+- Use this data to make a table with names, dates and addresses of activities to do in Austin.
 Refer to [loops](#loops) for help.
+You probably need need to add a "safe" filter (`{{ activity.text | safe }}`) in one of your loops to convert the HTML and make your hyperlinks in the text work.